-A career attorney with expertise in contract law, transaction law, financial services and corporate litigation, Mr. Kennyhertz began his career at Wallace, Saunders, Austin, Brown and Enochs, working on complex litigation, insurance defense, employment law and workers’ compensation.
-He then spent several years at the MacFarlane Group – a holding company with various corporate holdings and investments in multiple industries.
-Mr. Kennyhertz has extensive experience in the areas of domestic and international e-commerce; debt collection; consumer data privacy; ACH and payment systems; domestic and international online and storefront lending; MSB licensing; online lead generation; and in Native American business transactions, tribal law, tribal corporate structure, and tribal regulatory law.
-Mr. Kennyhertz advises clients on federal statutes and regulations, including Fair Debt Collections Practices Act (FDCPA), Gramm-Leach-Bliley Act (“GBL”), Federal Trade Commission (“FTC”) and Consumer Financial Protection Bureau (“CFPB”) compliance issues.
-He provides a unique blend of legal, technical and practical business advice.
+A career attorney with expertise in contract law, transaction law, financial services, and corporate litigation, John began his career at Wallace, Saunders, Austin, Brown, and Enochs, working on complex litigation, insurance defense, employment law, and workers’ compensation.
+He then spent several years as general counsel for a local private equity firm – a holding company with various corporate holdings and investments in multiple industries.
+John has extensive experience in the areas of domestic and international e-commerce; debt collection; consumer data privacy; ACH and payment systems; MSB licensing; online marketing and lead generation.
+John advises clients on federal statutes and regulations, including the Fair Debt Collections Practices Act (FDCPA), Gramm-Leach-Bliley Act (“GBL”), Federal Trade Commission (“FTC”), and Consumer Financial Protection Bureau (“CFPB”) compliance issues.
+He provides a unique blend of legal, technical, and practical business advice.

-Mr. Kennyhertz is a graduate of Washburn University School of Law (J.D.
+John is a graduate of Washburn University School of Law (J.D.
 2005) and The University of Kansas (B.S., business administration, 2001).
-During his time in law school, Mr. Kennyhertz was a member of the Washburn University School of Law Trial Team and a Student Instructor for Contracts I and II.
-Mr. Kennyhertz is admitted to practice law in Kansas and Missouri.
+During his time in law school, John was a member of the Washburn University School of Law Trial Team and a Student Instructor for Contracts I and II.
+John is admitted to practice law in Kansas and Missouri.